HIV status of you and your partners

 This will help you feel in control during sex.
 It should stop you feeling anxious or worried afterwards.

 Your HIV status is only as accurate as your last test result.
 This needs to include any risks you took in the window period before the test.
 It also needs to include any risks you have taken since.

 If one partner is positive and one is negative

 If one of you is HIV positive and one of you is HIV negative, you need to be careful to reduce the risk of transmission.

 This involves learning about which activities have a risk and which are most safe.

-If the HIV positive person has an undetectable viral load on treatment then the risk of transmitting HIV is zero – even without condoms.
+If the HIV positive person has an undetectable viral load on ART then the risk is zero.
+It is zero even without condoms.

-If the HIV negative person is taking PrEP then the risk of transmission is also zero – even without condoms.
+If the HIV negative person is taking PrEP then the risk of transmission is also zero.
+This is also zero without condoms.

 PrEP is when HIV drugs are taken by an HIV negative person before and after sex to prevent HIV.

 Lots of couples where HIV status is different have full and active sex lives without the negative partner ever catching HIV.